 Thanks @mbs-octoml!

-is a runtime concept.
+Target is a compile-time concept, while device is a runtime concept.
 The separation design is to make sure that a target can describe a device that doesn’t exist on the host, mainly for cross compilation.

-And yes, in principle, every TargetKind
+And yes, in principle, every TargetKind corresponds to a DLDeviceType, for example

 - llvm (compile time) => kDLCPU (runtime)